graysuit/cnic/README.md

 - IF M = 1 or 3 or 5 or 7 or 9 Then Resident is `MALE`
 - IF M = 2 or 4 or 6 or 8      Then Resident is `FEMALE`

+# Contribute
+Document still incomplete due to lack of knowledge.
+If you think anything more be added, please add it without any hesitation at [issues](issues) or [Pull Request](pulls).